Questions to Ask Your Property Surveyor

 If you discuss the type of survey you’ll require with your trusted surveyor, then you can better prepare the property for their arrival.
 Ensure a clear path and easy access to all areas to ensure a completed and accurate report.

 Property surveys uncover any issues, defects or structural damage present.
 Some of these may be common issues that many properties will contain.
 However, if there’s a major problem that will require a lot of work and extra costs, you may want to rethink the transaction.
-The purpose of a survey is to determine if the property is a worthy investment and so this should be the first answer you receive.
+You can also use your survey results to negotiate your original offer to cover the cost for repairs.

 Most surveyors will be happy to discuss the report with you either in person or over the phone.
 If you're unsure about anything, don’t be afraid to contact them and ask.
 They understand that this is an important process for you so if you need a more thorough discussion then simply ask.